 Are you thinking as to what’s the big deal in just cleaning the pond?
 Let me tell you guys that this was a mini adventure of sorts.
 Because every year cleaning the Lotus pond involved 3 stages- GETTING PERMISSION, CLEANING & PRAYING.
 Confused?
 No worries, let me take you guys through the journey of CLEANING THE LOTUS POND, haha.

 1. GETTING PERMISSION– this was the most crucial stage & also the most time consuming one.
-Usually about a few weeks into the holidays, me & Sukruth no longer able to tolerate seeing the pond being enjoyed just by the Lotus plants & by the fish, used to have a discussion between ourselves to finally kick-start the annual ritual.
+Usually about a few weeks into the holidays, me & Sukruth unable to tolerate seeing the pond being enjoyed just by the Lotus plants & by the fish, would have a discussion between ourselves to finally kick-start the annual ritual.
 Sigh, if only getting permission was that easy.
 Because there were 3 important people who’s permission was crucial…

 A) Kruthiakka– she was the 1st person whom we would approach because she was crucial to ask permission from the next set of people.
 She was the easiest one to convince though, as she also wanted to play in that pond.
 Her only condition was for her brother Sukruth to be on his best behaviour, though no easy feat he somehow used to manage.
 After her permission was granted, we used to keep her in front & then approach the next set of people which was…